Motley Fool Review

 As of today, the program operates in the same exact way.
 Stock Advisor members get alerts to buy stocks that are set up for explosive growth.
 We’re going to take a look at just how good these stock alerts are, but first, let’s take a look at the team behind the Stock Advisor program.

 Investment advice is only as credible as the source.
 If Warren Buffett tells you to buy a stock, you buy it.
 If your coworker tells you to buy a stock, you should probably do your own research first.

-So, who exactly is giving the advice at the Motley Fool?
+So, who exactly is giving the stock recommendations at the Motley Fool?

 The Gardner Brothers became a dominant force in the financial world for one main reason – they knew how to speak the language of the people.
-Investing can seem complicated and intimidating to most new investors.
+Investing in the stock market can seem complicated and intimidating to many people.
 Reading financial books can be boring and listening to complex investment advice can be overwhelming.
 The Gardner brothers are aware of this and they have a way of making investing fun and simple.

 Of course, Tom and David Gardner also have an incredible track record to back them up.
 We’re going to take an in-depth look at this record later in our Motley Fool review.
 For now, let’s take a quick look at the program’s pricing.